 Variable Interest Rates

 A variable interest rate, on the other hand, can fluctuate over the loan term.
 These interest rates are often tied to a benchmark rate, such as the prime rate or LIBOR.
 As the benchmark rate changes, so does the variable interest rate.
 This can result in higher or lower monthly payments, depending on the direction of the rate change.
+If you are a homeowner, consider a home equity line of credit.
+Get a free quote from the best HELOC lenders from RefiGuide.

-What Are the Interest Rates on A Personal Loan?
+What Are the Interest Rates on a Personal Loan?

 You are managing all of your personal debt, with several due dates, interest rates, and monthly payments.
 Missing only one payment can damage your credit score and make it more difficult to borrow money later.
-That’s why it can be smart to roll every consumer loan payment into one payment by getting a personal loan to reduce your debt.
+That’s why it can be smart to roll every consumer loan payment into one payment by getting a fixed rate loan to reduce your debt.
 Making just one payment with a lower interest rate per month can save you money and ensure you get all payments.

 The average interest rate for personal loans among consumers with good credit (690 to 719 credit score) is 15.86%, as per aggregated and anonymized offer data obtained from NerdWallet’s pre-qualification marketplace.